lrmikestone/jekyll.blog/_posts/2025/2025-01-06-blog-questions-challenge.md

 Yup.
 Lots.
 I started out writing straight HTML into emacs.
 I've gone through several different iterations like Wordpress and [write.as](https://write.as) before settling into the setup I've got going on right no(https://jekyllrb.com) site.
 The files are hosted on [GitHub](https://github.com) and the site hosted through [Netlify](https://www.netlify.com).
 I chose this platform two reasons.
 It's easy and it's cheap.
 Also, Kev posted a [how-to](https://kevquirk.com/blog/how-to-build-jekyll-site-simple-css) that walked through the entire setup and it saved me a couple bucks off the iteration of my site that preceeded this one.

-## 3. Have you blogged on other platforms before?

-Yup.
-Lots.
-I started out writing straight HTML into emacs.
-I've gone through several different iterations like Wordpress and [write.as](https://write.as) before settling into the setup I've got going on right now.

 ## 4. How do you write your posts?
 For example, in a local editing tool, or in a panel/dashboard that's part of your blog?

 I write in vim almost exclusively.
 I keep trying to find a better way of doing it, but I always come back to vim.